WilmerU7899/github-tutorial/README.md

     * Now you have to make a README.md file in the repository.
         * In the command line type `touch README.md`

     * In this newly made file you can type anything you want and save it.
-This is where our two other commands `git add .` and `git commit -m "specific/short message`
+This is where our three other commands: `git add .` `git status` & `git commit -m "specific/short message`
+        * Type anything in the README.md file
+        * Now go back to your command line and type `git status`
+            * It should say "modified: README.md" in red
+            * In short terms this is just the computer telling you that there was some change in the ide.
+        * After this in the command line type `git add .`
+            * If you type `git status` after `git add .` it should say "modified: README.md" in green
+            * All it means is that you have added it to the stage and you can now save it.
+        * If green you can type in the command line `git commit -m "specific/short message"`
+            * Keep in mind this specific message describes the changes you made in the file.
+            * It also has to be short and in the present tense.

+>After `git commit` it will save and now you can go make more changes.
+After any change you should always do `git add .` & `git commit` to keep track of your changes.

+* Lets now learn how to make a repository off Github.com

 ---
 ## Workflow & Commands